Medium theory: Sandra Ball-Rokeach and Melvin Defleur

 The progress of science and technology has led to the rapid development of media technology.
 The progress of media has brought about a series of social changes, a series of lifestyle changes brought by social media, and led to the dependence of some people on social media.
-When some popular social software fails, it will cause many netizens to be anxious and anxious.
+When some popular social software fails, it will cause many netizens to be anxious.
 It can be said that to some extent, it reflects netizens' dependence on social media.

 The biggest characteristic of media dependency theory is that it discusses the influence and path of media communication from the interactive perspective of "audience, media and society", to make the theory of "media and all parts of the overall social structure" suitable for theoretical analysis at different levels.
 Theoretically, the dependence between media and individuals is two-way, but it is more manifested as individual's unilateral dependence on media.

 In fact, the Internet has entered people's life in various forms, not only as a medium, but also as a space for communication.
 Various studies on Internet use have also been developed, and the concepts of Internet dependence and Internet addiction have been put forward, which has become a branch of media dependency theory.